 CBD vs THC: Medical Benefits

-CBD and THC have large numbers of similar medical benefits.
-However, CBD doesn’t cause the euphoric effects that occur with THC.
+CBD and THC have a large number of medical benefits.
+However, CBD doesn’t cause the euphoric effects that occur when you take THC.
 A few groups may like to use CBD on account of the absence of this result.
-In June 2018, the FDA approved Epidiolex, the first prescription medication which consists of CBD.
-It’s used to treat rare, hard-to-control forms of epilepsy.
+In June 2018, Epidiolex was approved by FDA, the first prescription medication which consists of CBD to treat difficult to treat forms of epilepsy.

 CBD is used to treat the different health conditions listed below: